Gitfauzi/Gitfauzi/README.md

 I enjoy building projects that make life easier, automate boring stuff, or just bring ideas to life.

 I'm currently focused on:
-- 🧠 Sharpening my Java and Python skills
+- 🧠 Sharpening my Python ,SQL and Machine Learning skills
 - 📊 Learning more about data analysis and data science
 - 🧪 Exploring new frameworks and contributing to open-source